kamil-kw/kamil_cv_1st_project/README.md

 ### Contact page:

 * Contact form specified type of cooperation;
-* iframe with google maps to show  of my home city.
+* iframe with google maps to show location of my home city.

 ## 3. Technologies Used